-The applications in this software package include programs for generating and installing DICOM grayscale look up tables (LUTs), a program to display a grayscale quality control test pattern, and features to perform QC evaluations of calibrated monitors.
+The applications in this software package include programs for generating and installing DICOM grayscale look up tables (LUTs), a program to display a grayscale quality control test patterns, and features to perform QC evaluations of calibrated displays.
 The present package release supports Microsoft Windows XP (32 bit), Windows 7 (32 and 64 bit), and Windows 10.

-For monitor calibration, look up tables (LUTs) intended for the make and model of monitors used on your workstation need to be specified.
-The package distribution includes a LUT-Library with generic LUTs for various monitor models.
+For display calibration, look up tables (LUTs) intended for the make and model of displays used on your workstation need to be specified.
+The package distribution includes a LUT-Library with generic LUTs for various display models.
 This library is commonly searched to retrieve the required LUT.
-For monitor models that are not in the library, a gray palette needs to be obtained using one of the supported photometers.
+For display models that are not in the library, a gray palette needs to be obtained using a supported photometer.
 A LUT is then generated from the measured palette and a configuration file is edited.

-For QC measures, the essential tools are distributed in a folder that does not require installation on a workstation.
-Typically this folder will be accessed from a USB memory device where a menu application is executed to select the desired application.
+For QC measures, the essential tools are distributed in a folder that does not require installation (pdQC).
+Typically this folder will be accessed from a USB drive or network storage where a menu application is executed to select the desired application.

 The X-Rite i1DisplayPro is now the recommended device for use with pacsDisplay programs.
 For this meter, color coordinates are now routinely obtained for all luminance measures.
 The i1meter application has been added to reports both illuminance and luminance as well as color coordinates.
 The i1meter application allows measurement of both illuminance and luminance.
 For quick QC validation of gray scale calibration with lumResponse, the white point color coordinates are now measured and gray tracking is reported along with DICOM GSDF conformance.